 As well as flute teaching, Ruth enjoys a career as a creative practitioner for communities and education – in facilitating music/arts workshops for many organisations and sponsors.
 Places include the Lyceum Theatre (Lion King), Theatre Royal (Shrek) and the Apollo (Wicked) in London, and has travelled as far as leading workshops in Hungary.
 All of these range in age from babies to adults, in all situations and abilities.
 She is currently a member of the Caprice Wind Orchestra in Essex which has around 50 members.

-Ruth worked with Chris Tally-Evans who is an award-winning writer-director for radio, television and theatre on an Unlimited commission ‘Turning Points’ which was recently shown at the London’s Southbank Centre during the summer Olympics 2012.
+Ruth worked with Chris Tally-Evans who is an award-winning writer-director for radio, television and theatre on an Unlimited commission ‘Turning Points’ which was shown at the London’s Southbank Centre during the summer Olympics 2012.
 She played flute music as a backdrop in the short film which explores the moment when 6 people’s lives changed forever, from Hollywood star Sir Roger Moore and Olympic medallist Jamie Baulch to a struggling artist and a visually impaired dancer.

 Ruth comes from an incredibly musical family, her parents and three brothers are all hearing.
 Her father is a guitarist, teacher, composer, examiner and adjudicator.
 Her youngest brother Edward is in demand as a piano teacher, accompanist and is a musical director of a church choir in Chelmsford.
 Her mother Mary runs Rhythmtots weekly which is a successful music group for 0-4 years.
 Equally both her other two brothers reached grade 8 and diploma level in pianoforte.